Welcome to ANU College of Law Juris Doctor

 The ANU College of Law also offers a variety of scholarships, bursaries and grants to support law students at different stages throughout their academic career.
 For more information, please visit our website.

-For a list of all scholarships, bursaries or travel grants available at ANU, please visit the ANU Scholarships website
+For a list of all scholarships, bursaries or travel grants available at ANU, please visit the ANU Scholarships website.

-ANU College of Law Orientation Week Events
+Step 5: ANU College of Law Orientation Week Events

 International and Incoming Exchange Law Students

 We encourage international and incoming exchange students to attend the Welcome to Law at ANU event.
-This face-to-face information session will cover everything an international student should know, from rights and responsibilities to services available to you.
+This face-to-face information session will also cover everything an international student should know, from rights and responsibilities to services available to you.

 Lockers Available!